 This post may contain some affiliate links for your convenience.
 We may earn money or products from the companies mentioned in this post.

-Losing a job is down right scary.
-Being unemployed is humbling and you never no what is going to happen.
+Losing a job is downright scary.
+Being unemployed is humbling and you never know what is going to happen.
 But, we went through it and we came out on the other side.
 We learned some giant life lessons from unemployment.

 You can be as prepared as you want to be for unemployment, but sometimes it isn’t enough.

 We had 2 months saved.
 Our cars were paid off and we always paid our bills on time.